 10. The Academic Integrity Board (Graduate Academic Integrity Board) will consist of two (2) students from the DSCE Student Hearing Board (Graduate Student Representatives) and three (3) faculty members (Graduate Faculty Representatives).
 The DSCE faculty fellow may be one of the faculty members and may serve as the chair.
 The other two (2) faculty members will be chosen by the DSCE from a pool of twelve (12) faculty hearing officers.
 Each academic year, each college dean will appoint two (2) faculty members from his/her college to comprise the pool of twelve (12) faculty hearing officers.
 In the event that there is no Department of Student Community Ethics faculty fellow the third faculty member on any Academic Integrity Board (Graduate Academic Integrity Board) will be chosen from the pool.
 Hearings will be held in a student’s absence when a student fails to attend the hearing for any reason.
 Refer to Article V.A.7 for additional information.
 The Academic Integrity Board (Graduate Academic Integrity Board) may impose any sanctions as outlined in Article V.B. in the Code of Student Conduct.
 Students given a sanction of probation for a violation of the Academic Integrity Policy will remain on probation at WCU until graduation.

 11. Following a decision from the Academic Integrity Board (Graduate Academic Integrity Board), the DSCE will inform the student of the outcome of the hearing.
-If a student is found responsible, the DSCE will inform him/her of the sanction(s) to be imposed and of his/her right to file an appeal with the University Academic Problems Committee (Graduate Council).
+If a student is found responsible, the DSCE will inform him/her of the sanction(s) to be imposed and of his/her right to file an appeal with the University College Academic Action Committee (Graduate Council).
 If the student does not file an appeal within five (5) calendar days the sanction(s) from the hearing body will be imposed.
 The appeal is limited to the following rules, procedures, and existing verbatim record.

+12. Upon final resolution of a case involving suspension or expulsion, the DSCE will inform the appropriate dean, department head (Graduate Program Director), and the administrator in the One Stop Office who is responsible for University Withdrawals of the sanction.

+Any violation of the Academic Integrity policy, including a first offense, may place the student in jeopardy of suspension from the university.
+A repeated violation or more serious first offense may result in expulsion.
+Disciplinary records for any act of academic dishonesty are retained by the DSCE for at least eight (8) years from the date of final adjudication.
+These records are available to prospective employers and other educational institutions in accordance with federal regulations.
+Students may inspect their conduct files in accordance with University Policy #72 – Student Records.

 Grounds for Appeal:

-Except as required to explain the basis of new evidence, an appeal shall be limited to review of the verbatim record of the initial hearing and supporting documents for one or more of the following purposes to be included in the letter of appeal:
+An appeal shall be limited to review of the verbatim record of the initial hearing and supporting documents for one or more of the following purposes to be included in the letter of appeal:

-● to determine whether the original hearing was conducted fairly: in light of the charges and evidence presented, in conformity with prescribed procedures, and giving both parties a reasonable opportunity to prepare and to present a rebuttal of allegations

-● to determine whether the decision reached regarding the accused student was based on substantial evidence: whether the facts in the case were sufficient to establish that a violation of the code occurred

-● to determine whether the sanction(s) imposed was (were) appropriate for the violation(s) of the code which the student was found responsible

-● to consider new evidence: sufficient to alter a decision, other relevant facts not brought out in the original hearing, evidence and/or facts that were not known to the person appealing at the time of the original hearing.
+A violation of due process

+A material deviation from Substantive and Procedural standards adopted by the Board of Governors.

 Process for Appeal:

-Based on the grounds listed above, any decision reached or sanction imposed by the hearing body shall be afforded at least one level of appeal.
-In cases that do not result in University suspension/expulsion the decision made by the Academic Problems Committee (Graduate Council) is final and there will be no further appeals.
+Based on the grounds listed above, any decision reached or sanction imposed by the Academic Integrity Board (Graduate Academic Integrity Board) shall be afforded at least one level of appeal.
+In cases that do not result in University suspension/expulsion the decision made by the College Academic Action Committee (Graduate Council) is final and there will be no further appeals.

-Cases that result in a sanction of university suspension/expulsion can be appealed to the Academic Problems Committee (Graduate Council), and then to the Vice Chancellor of Student Affairs, and then to the Chancellor.
+Cases that result in a sanction of university suspension/expulsion can be appealed to the College Academic Action Committee (Graduate Council), and then to the Vice Chancellor of Student Affairs, and then to the Chancellor.

 Cases can be appealed by the accused student or the complainant.